 The perfect time to unwind and de-stress is while you’re on a holiday, away from the problems of daily life.
 If you stay in the UK, you don’t need to worry about aspects of local life and travel you’re unfamiliar with, and potentially there’s less to go wrong.
 Avoid stress and stay in the UK.

-8 Have a tech-break
+8. Have a tech-break

 It’s hard to put phones down and turn the TV off at home, but when you arrive at your Holiday Home it can be your conscious choice to detox from technology, if you want it to be.

-9. An investment opportunity
+9. An investment in your lifestyle

 If you’re happy to sublet, you could consider the subletting scheme offered by Ladram Bay Holiday Park.
 The remuneration made from this scheme can certainly help pay toward your site fees and annual expenses.Â